ace-1331/ace12401-cursedscript/Wiki/Functions.md

 - **Intense mode**: deletenickname [MemberNumber]

 ## PUBLIC (AND HIGHER PERMISSION LEVELS)
+- **NEW:** language [en/fr] //Note: Sets the language to be used for the member number requesting it
 - showstrikes //Note: lists the accumulated strikes by the auto-punish system
-- **NEW:** transgressions //Note: shows the current transgressions since last reset
+- transgressions //Note: shows the current transgressions since last reset
 - **NEW:** listoffcommands //Note: shows the blacklisted commands
 - orgasmcount
 - respect